Sharon Graham: General Secretary

 Graham was elected the general secretary of Unite on 25 August 2021 with 46,696 votes, 37.7% of the votes cast, on a turnout of 10%, and took office on 26 August.
 In September 2021, she wrote in The Guardian that Unite should focus more on fighting "for jobs, pay and conditions" rather than "hoping for the election of a Labour government to solve our members' problems".
-The same month, she warned Keir Starmer that he had "lost touch with reality" because of his intention to change the Labour Party leadership election rules.
+The same month, she warned Keir Starmer that he had "lost touch with reality" because of his plan to scrap the one-member-one-vote Labour Party leadership election rule.
 On 9 February 2022, following the controversial treatment of workers at Labour-led Coventry Council, she stated that all remaining Labour funding was "under review".
 Starmer said that the Labour Party would not be "influenced by threats".
 In 2023, Graham's confrontational approach to the Labour Party led to the New Statesman naming her as the eleventh most powerful left wing figure in the UK that year.

+On 11 March 2026, the anniversary of the start of the Birmingham bin strike, Unite cut its annual donation to the Labour Party by £580,000, a decrease of 40% from its previous funding of £1.45 million which was the largest union donation to Labour.
+The Labour controlled Birmingham City Council had decided to remove Waste Recycling and Collection Officer posts, and a dispute had been on-going for a year.
+The union stated a resolution of the dispute has been formulated at the Advisory, Conciliation and Arbitration Service (Acas), but the Labour-run council had not agreed to it.
+Unite's criticism of Labour extended beyond the Birmingham dispute, with Graham saying "Unite members are coming to the end of the line as far as Labour is concerned.
+Workers are scratching their heads asking whose side are Labour on, who do they really represent, because it certainly isn’t workers."
+A periodic Unite rules conference will take place in 2027, which may consider whether the union should remain affiliated to the Labour Party.

+In June 2026, Graham said that energy and climate change secretary Ed Miliband should not be chosen as Chancellor of the Exchequer by the prospective Andy Burnham government because he pursued a net-zero emissions policy, pointing to Miliband's failure to approve new oil and gas fields in the North Sea which would create many working-class jobs.

+In August 2026, Graham was reelected for another 5 year term.